amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 ## Starting JupyterLab

 ### Mac OS X
-In this workshop, we start JupyterLab from Anaconda Navigator.
+For this workshop, we start JupyterLab from Anaconda Navigator.

+On Windows, click on Start and then Anaconda Navigator in the program list (or search for Anaconda in the search bar and select Anaconda Navigator).
+On a Mac, open up the finder, and in the Applications folder, double click on Anaconda-Navigator.

+At the top of the screen, change the environment from `base` to `amia19`.
+Then click `Launch` on the JupyterLab tile.

 ## The JupyterLab Interface